bluedragon1221/notes/Linux/Arch Install/Arch Install Guide.md

 ```

 ### Setup Grub Boot Loader
-Use these commands to setup and install grub:
+These are the commands to setup and install grub on UEFI.
 ```sh
 grub-install /dev/sda
 grub-mkconfig -o /boot/grub/grub.cfg
 ```

+On BIOS,

 ## Create a User
 Assuming you don't want to use the root account the whole time, we need to setup a user.